Analysis of daylight saving time: Economic effects

-Young children often have difficulty getting enough sleep at night when the evenings are bright.
+Children and teenagers often have difficulty getting enough sleep at night when the evenings are bright.

 DST also hurts prime-time television broadcast ratings, drive-ins and other theaters.

 Changing clocks and DST rules has a direct economic cost, entailing extra work to support remote meetings, computer applications and the like.
-For example, a 2007 North American rule change cost an estimated $500 million to $1 billion, and Utah State University economist William F. Shughart II has estimated the lost opportunity cost at around US$1.7 billion.
+For example Utah State University economist William F. Shughart II has estimated the lost opportunity cost at around US$1.7 billion.
 Although it has been argued that clock shifts correlate with decreased economic efficiency, and that in 2000 the daylight-saving effect implied an estimated one-day loss of $31 billion on U.S. stock exchanges, the estimated numbers depend on the methodology.
 The results have been disputed, and the original authors have refuted the points raised by disputers.

 Public safety

 In 1975 the United States Department of Transportation (DOT) conservatively identified a 0.7% reduction in traffic fatalities during DST, and estimated the real reduction at 1.5% to 2.0%, but the 1976 NBS review of the DOT study found no differences in traffic fatalities.
 In 1995 the Insurance Institute for Highway Safety estimated a reduction of 1.2%, including a 5.0% reduction in crashes fatal to pedestrians.
 Others have found similar reductions.
 Single/Double Summer Time (SDST), a variant where clocks are one hour ahead of the sun in winter and two in summer, has been projected to reduce traffic fatalities by 3% to 4% in the UK, compared to ordinary DST.
 However, accidents do increase by as much as 11% during the two weeks that follow the end of British Summer Time.
-Likewise in the United States, vehicular collisions with deer increase, purportedly by 16%, in the week after the end of Daylight Savings Time.
+Likewise in the United States, vehicular collisions with deer increase, purportedly by 16%, in the week after the end of Daylight Saving Time.
 It is not clear whether sleep disruption contributes to fatal accidents immediately after the spring clock shifts.
 A correlation between clock shifts and traffic accidents has been observed in North America and the UK but not in Finland or Sweden.
 Four reports have found that this effect is smaller than the overall reduction in traffic fatalities.
 In 2022, a driving simulator study documented a significant worsening of several driving performance indicators in the week after the spring transition to DST.
 A 2009 U.S. study found that on Mondays after the switch to DST, workers sleep an average of 40 minutes less, and are injured at work more often and more severely.